Optimization of inventory and capacity in large-scale assembly systems using extreme-value theory: Stochastic Demand

 \begin{lem}[Balanced regime] Assume $\gamma_N=Nh^{(N)}/(Nh^{(N)}+b^{(N)})$, with $\gamma_N=\gamma\in(0,1)$.
 Then

 and

 \end{lem}

+The result in Lemma \ref{lem: bal reg dep} only holds for the balanced regime, so a natural question is what we can say about the efficiency and the quality driven regime.
 As is shown in Lemma \ref{lem: first order bal reg}, in the efficiency driven regime, the first order approximation $\bar I_N=\frac{\sigma^2}{2}\log N$ gives that the ratio of the approximate costs and the optimal costs converge to 1.
-Thus we expect the approximation given in \eqref{eq: asymptotic I approximation dependent} will also satisfy this convergence result, in order to determine whether this approximation also satisfies the order bound given in Theorem \ref{thm: order bounds dep}, a further analysis is needed.
+Thus we expect the approximation given in \eqref{eq: asymptotic I approximation dependent} will also satisfy this convergence result.
+In order to determine whether this approximation also satisfies the order bound given in Theorem \ref{thm: order bounds dep}, a further analysis is needed.
+The analysis we provide for the balanced regime heavily relies on \citet[p.~305, Lem.~21.2]{vaart_1998}, which says that if $Y_N\LimitD Y$, then for $\gamma\in(0,1)$, $P^{-1}_{Y_N}(\gamma)\LimitN P^{-1}_{Y}(\gamma)$.
+This gives us the convergence result \eqref{eq: bal reg dep inventory} of the inventory in the balanced regime.
+In order to be able to prove a similar result for the efficiency driven regime, we need an improvement of \citet[p.~305, Lem.~21.2]{vaart_1998} which also holds when $\gamma_N\LimitN 1$.

 However, for the quality driven regime, this convergence result does not hold, because we see in Lemma \ref{lem: magnitude F} that $\OptimalWAIN\approx \frac{\sigma^2}{2}\log(N/\gamma_N)$.
-In order to find a sharp order bound such as given in Theorem \ref{thm: order bounds dep} we should resort to the analysis of tail asymptotics.
+In order to find a sharp order bound such as given in Theorem \ref{thm: order bounds dep} we should resort to the analysis of tail asymptotics, which is beyond the scope of this study.